 Using or possessing marijuana in any form is prohibited by the CSU Student Conduct Code, and students who use or possess marijuana are subject to discipline.
 Marijuana use or possession is prohibited across the entire campus, including all open areas and buildings, such as the residence and dining halls.
 CSU is not required to allow – and in fact is subject to affirmative obligations to prohibit — the medical or recreational use of marijuana in the residence halls or on campus, because marijuana is illegal under federal law.
 The Colorado State University Police Department will continue to enforce the campus-wide prohibition of marijuana.

 Conducting Hemp Research is permitted under the Agricultural Act of 2014 (“Farm Bill”).
-Industrial hemp products and non-viable hemp seeds can contain no more than .3 percent of Delta-9 Tetrahydrocannabinol concentration on a dry-weight basis.
-At present, the U.S. Drug Enforcement Agency does not permit medical research.
-Any researcher seeking to research marijuana above the .3 percent concentration is required to seek Schedule I clearance from the DEA.
+Industrial hemp products and non-viable hemp seeds can contain no more than 0.3 percent of Delta-9 Tetrahydrocannabinol concentration on a dry-weight basis.
+Any researcher seeking to research marijuana above the 0.3 percent concentration is required to seek Schedule I clearance from the DEA.

-Researchers seeking to research aspects of industrial hemp/marijuana should contact the Research Integrity and Compliance Review Office for further guidance prior to commencing such research.
+Researchers seeking to research aspects of industrial hemp or marijuana should contact the Research Integrity and Compliance Review Office for further guidance prior to commencing such research.